Fulbright U.S. Student Program

 - Language report form (if needed; consult country summary)

 - Critical Language Enhancement Award supplementary form (if applicable)

 - Academic grants: long-form letters of recommendation (3)

 - ETA grants: responses to prompts from recommenders (3)

 - Transcripts from all colleges and universities attended

 - Supplementary form and materials required for creative/performing arts applications

 Internal committee: Yes

 Internal interview: Yes

-Internal nomination required: No. However, a campus evaluation form is completed following the interview and forwarded with each application to the national committee.
+Internal nomination required: No. A campus evaluation form is completed by the Whitman committee following the interview and submitted with each application to the national committee.